 At the countrywide level, the racial-ethnic distribution of biology majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Biology appeals to people across the globe.
-About 2.7% of those with this major are international students.
+Students from other countries are interested in Biology, too.
+About 2.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea